-Getting going is useless unless you can stop, and happily most bikes at this price now come with disc brakes, which offer much better all-conditions performance than brakes that use the rim of the wheel to stop.
+Getting going is useless unless you can stop, and happily most bikes at this price now come with disc brakes, which offer much better, all-conditions performance than brakes that use the rim of the wheel to stop.

-If you just fancy a bike for getting to work or very occasional off-road use, but don’t fancy the looks or riding position of road bikes or hybrid bikes, then a mountain bike is a good choice, but proper knobbly off-road tyres will make the going hard.
+If you just fancy a bike for getting to work or very occasional off-road use, but don’t fancy the look or riding position of a road bike or hybrid bike, then a mountain bike is a good choice, but proper knobbly off-road tyres will make the going harder.

 What should I avoid?

-Weight is an inevitable side effect of budget mountain bikes, something doubly true for mountain bikes because they need to be able to take a beating.
+Weight is an inevitable side-effect with budget mountain bikes, especially because mountain bikes need to be able to take a beating.
 Our reviews will list the weight and the effect it has, but cheaper bikes inevitably take a bit more effort to get up the hills than more expensive machines.